OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-13.md

 ## 1 Kings 13:19

-So he went back with him,
-and ate bread in his house and drank water.
+Thus, he returned with him, and they shared a meal and drank water in his house.

 ---